BarisAtik/Natural-Computing-Project/README.md

 The notebooks are the starting points for the experiments.
 These notebooks include:

 - `explorer.ipynb`: The main notebook used for running the experiments, plotting and data exploration.
-It being a notebook allows us to explore our representation in a more dynamic manner.
+It being a notebook allows us to explore our representations in a more dynamic manner.
 - `plotter.ipynb`: A small side notebook used to process the results into more sophisticated plots.
 Irrelevant when trying to reproduce our results.

 ### Scripts